BSgangster/no_sleep_42./README.md

 ## Rules

-There are no ru...Nah, in a world full of chaos you gotta keep order, so here we go:
+<b>There are no ru...Nah, in a world full of chaos you gotta keep order, so here we go:</b>
 * [Comment your code always, not everyone's code is completely readable, unless you write in python ^^]
 * [Please add you name , when you commit.
 Add it after a dash preferably, eg, '- Kobus']
 * [Question other people's code, try to improve it, use a faster algorithm to impove time complexity or even space      complexity in some cases, however please have your reasons when u change code.]